sandavie/Administration-and-Infrastructure-Lab/03-Active-Directory-Management/README.md

 ## 👥 Joining Client to Domain
 - Prior to joining the domain, network connectivity was verified with a series of commands in Command Prompt
-- `ipconfig /all` shows the DHCP server, DNS, default gateway, IP from DHCP (within the IP address range configured in the DHCP setup) were all as expected  `ping` commands test network connectivity while the `nslookup` commands test DNS name resolution
+- `ipconfig /all` shows the DHCP server, DNS, default gateway, and IP from DHCP (within the IP address range configured in the DHCP setup) were all as expected
+- `ping` commands test network connectivity
+- `nslookup` commands test DNS name resolution

 📷 DHCP Verification